asift91/Manual_Migration/option1.md

 -  **Controller Virtual Machine**
     - Login into this controller machine using any of the free open-source terminal emulator or serial console tools.
-        - Copy the public IP of controller VM to use as the hostname.
+        - Copy the public IP of controller Virtual Machine to use as the hostname.
         - Expand SSH in navigation panel and click on Auth and browse the same SSH key file given while deploying the Azure infrastructure using the ARM template.
         - Click on Open and it will prompt for give the username.
 Give it as azureadmin as it is hard coded in template.
         ![puttyloginpage](images/puttyloginpage.PNG)